XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 This code includes detection and classification tasks in Computer Vision, and semantic segmentation task will be added later.

-For classification, I reproduced LeNet5, VGG, AlexNet, ResNet(ResNeXt), GoogLeNet, MobileNet, shufflenet.
-Then I will reproduce ShuffleNet, EiffcientNet, etc.
+For classification, I reproduced LeNet5, VGG, AlexNet, ResNet(ResNeXt), GoogLeNet, MobileNet, shuffleNet.
+Then I will reproduce EiffcientNet, etc.

 For object detection, I reproduced RetinaNet and SSD.
-(I broke the code up into modules, such as backbones, necks, heads,loss,etc.This makes it easier to modify and add code.)
-Of course, other object detection algorithms will be added later.
+(I broke the code up into modules, such as backbone, neck, head,loss,etc.This makes it easier to modify and add code.)
+Of course, other object detection algorithms(like RetinaNet) will be added later.

 Detailed explanation has been published on CSDN and Quora(Chinese) Zhihu.